Market Insights Brief — Week 14

 Source: Open-Meteo GDD projections + USDA NASS production weights + USDA FAS import volumes

-Supply overlap trending at historical average — Risk: Medium
+Supply overlap trending 10% below historical average — Risk: Low

 Source: USDA FAS annual reports